maksekeskus/makecommerce-php-sdk/README.md

 Download the packaged library from the repository [releases] (https://github.com/maksekeskus/makecommerce-php-sdk/releases/).

-Unpack it into your project folder (i.e. /htdocs/myshop/ )
-and include the libarary file.
+Unpack it into your project folder (i.e. /htdocs/myshop/ ) and include the autoloader.

 To get your API keys, please visit https://merchant.test.maksekeskus.ee/ or https://merchant.maksekeskus.ee/